 - Feedback from others that you talk too loud

 - Frequently turning up the volume on devices

 - Asking people to repeat themselves in conversation

-It’s recommended to have your hearing checked regularly, at least once yearly.
+It’s recommended to have your ability to hear checked regularly, at least once yearly.
 This can help catch any issues as they crop up.
 If you work in a noisy environment, your employer or union may mandate regular testing to ensure your safety and health.
-Anyone already aware of hearing issues should have regular testing done as recommended by their audiologist or GP to monitor changes.
+Anyone already aware of the issues should have regular testing done as recommended by their audiologist or GP to track changes.

 Not at all.
 One in six Australians struggle with hearing loss, half of whom are between the ages of 16-65.
-With less emphasis on hearing as part of comprehensive health, many people go without treatment or realizing that their hearing is diminishing over time until it reaches worsening levels.
-Issues with hearing can lead to interpersonal, communication, well-being, and employment issues.
+With less emphasis on the ability to hear as part of comprehensive health, many people go without treatment or realise that their ability to hear is diminishing over time until it reaches worsening levels.
+These issues can lead to interpersonal, communication, well-being, and employment issues.
 This makes it important for everyone, even the young or those with no prior history of trouble hearing, to go for regular hearing tests.